atmosfar/ReaConvert/README.md

 # ReaConvert

-ReaConvert is a C++ library for adding new projects file formats to Reaper.
+ReaConvert is a C++ library for adding new project file formats to Reaper.
 It provides one half of the implementation for a Reaper SDK `projectimport` plugin.

 ### Structure:
 * `ProjectInfo` struct - common representation of the media project, including clips, tracks, VSTs, markers, envelopes, routing etc.